DepthMaster: Taming Diffusion Models for Monocular Depth Estimation: Method

-Since the I2L encoder-decoder reconstructs depth maps with a negligible loss of accuracy, we only fine-tune the \mbox{U-Net} and apply constraints in the latent space.
+Since the I2L encoder-decoder reconstructs depth maps with a negligible loss of accuracy, we only fine-tune the \mbox{U-Net}.
 Instead of predicting depth, we opt to predict square-root disparity.
 On the one hand, square-root disparity emphasizes the accuracy of nearby objects, which is desired by applications like autonomous driving.
-On the other hand, square-root disparity leads to a more uniform distribution, as illustrated in Fig.~\ref{fig:distribution}, thus fully releasing the capability of the input range.
-The preprocessed ground truth (GT) is first normalized to $\left[-1, 1\right]$ to fit the input range of the I2L encoder and then passed through the encoder to obtain the GT depth latent $z_{GT}$.
-The training objective in latent space is given as follows:
+On the other hand, square-root disparity leads to a more uniform distribution, thus fully releasing the capability of the input range.
+The preprocessed ground truth (GT) $\textbf{D}_{GT}$ is first normalized to $\left[-1, 1\right]$ to fit the input range of the I2L encoder.
+Then, we replicate it into three channels to simulate a gray-scale RGB image, which is passed through the I2L encoder to obtain the GT depth latent $\textbf{z}_{GT}$.
+The training objective in the latent space is given as follows:

-Experimental results demonstrate that this single-step deterministic adaptation of diffusion models achieves comparable generalization performance to the standard denoising-diffusion paradigm.
-Moreover, it removes the iterative denoising process, significantly improving inference efficiency.
+The final depth prediction $\textbf{D}_{pred}$ is decoded from the depth latent $\textbf{z}_{pred}$ using the I2L decoder and postprocessed by averaging channels.
+The pixel-level supervision is defined as:

+By removing the iterative denoising process, the single-step deterministic paradigm significantly improves inference efficiency with comparable generalization performance.